rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ### Rust Built-in Functionality

-For simple tail recursion on an iterable (successors)[https://doc.rust-lang.org/stable/core/iter/fn.successors.html] can be used to compute a result for each element.
+For simple tail recursion on an iterable, [`successors`](https://doc.rust-lang.org/stable/core/iter/fn.successors.html) can be used to compute a result for each element.
 Nearly equivalently, a (combinator)[https://users.rust-lang.org/t/when-will-rust-have-tco-tce/20790/3] can be used to express a tail recursive function, however, allowing more flexibility regarding the returned result.

 These approaches do not provide a way to express general tail calls, so do not fulfill a basic requirement we would like to achieve.